-The Pioneer Woman Ree Drummond and her husband, Ladd, have been so generous to open up their Oklahoma lodge on Drummond Ranch to visitors.
-In fact, people come from near and far for the opportunity to drive 18 miles into the country to visit The Lodge, which serves as a guest house for the Drummonds and a production location for the filming of Ree’s popular TV show.
-If you’d like to visit The Lodge on your visit to Osage County and Pawhuska, then you’ll want to read this!
+The Pioneer Woman lodge tours are a must-do when you visit Pawhuska, Okla.
+Ree Drummond and her husband, Ladd, generously open up their Oklahoma lodge on Drummond Ranch to visitors.
+You can drive 18 miles into the country to tour the lodge, which serves as a guest house for the Drummonds and the main production location for the filming of Ree’s popular TV show, “The Pioneer Woman.”

-1. Check the website for open dates.
+1. Check the website for open dates

-2. Pick up tickets at The Merc
+2. Pick up tickets at The Pioneer Woman Mercantile

-The Pioneer Woman Mercantile website says the The Lodge will be open from 9 a.m. to 5 p.m. on the open dates, but it’s best to check with the staff at The Merc before you drive out to the lodge.
+The Pioneer Woman Mercantile website says the the lodge will be open from 9 a.m. to 5 p.m. on the open dates, but it’s best to check with the staff at The Merc before you drive out to the lodge.

 PIN FOR LATER